POEM: Tracing Humanity

 And where they won’t

 Many folks assert that you are what you do.
 This may be correct, but it is not the complete story of who we are.
-All ethics and implies some restraint of power, refusing to do something that we have the power to do.
+All ethics and morality implies some restraint of power, refusing to do something that we have the power to do.
 If we have no choice in the matter, no power to choose anything differently, then you are no more bound by ethics than a billiard ball.
 Certainly there are aspects of our lives that are out of our control and these aspects define us to a certain extent.
 In addition, our lives are defined by the choices we make, sculpting a positive manifestation of who we are, an example to others.
-However, to fully trace our humanity beyond the motion of molecular and merely measuring external behaviors, we need to ascertain that which we will not do.
-This will more fully complete the outline of our and character, defining our humanity.
-Because ethics and imply restraint, there is an irreducible type of at the of spirituality — the refusal to do something simply because one can.
-In popular , such limits are called boundaries, and boundaries are considered essential to our well being.
+However, to fully trace our humanity beyond the motion of molecular physics and merely measuring external behaviors, we need to ascertain that which we will not do.
+This will more fully complete the outline of our integrity and character, defining our humanity.
+Because ethics and morality imply restraint, there is an irreducible type of rebellion at the heart of spirituality — the refusal to do something simply because one can.
+In popular psychology, such limits are called boundaries, and boundaries are considered essential to our well being.
 These boundaries, the outlines of our humanity, are marked not by words, but by our very selves, whatever skin we have in the game.
 What we are willing to die for fleshes out what we are willing to live for.

 When I see people caught up in recursive conundrums, cursing over and over in frustration, I find this perfectly captured by the French word “oubliette,” which is a little place of forgetting, a small, windowless room where someone is locked away, forgotten, left to go mad.
 May you not forget to nurture that irreducible amount of faith present even in skepticism.
 Denying that you have any faith is maddening, and the surest route to a room without a view.
 Faith is unavoidable; enjoy the view.